StravaKit/StravaKit/README.md

 ### Get Segment Leaderboard

-Fetches leaderboard for a segment
+Fetches leaderboard for a segment.

 ```swift
 Strava.getSegmentLeaderboard(1) { (leaderboard, error) in }